Trust Southcoast Health with Your Breast Biopsy in Fall River, Dartmouth & Wareham, MA

 Your recovery time will depend on the type of breast biopsy.
 For less invasive biopsies, you should be back to your normal activities within 24 hours.
 Surgical biopsies — incisional and excisional — have a longer recovery.

-The results of your breast biopsy will guide your next steps.
+The results of your breast biopsy will determine your next steps.
 If the results are benign (not cancerous), no further treatment may be necessary.
 In other cases, your doctor may recommend additional surgeries or treatments.

-Southcoast Health provides exceptional diagnostics for breast care patients, including breast biopsy, in Fall River, Dartmouth and surrounding areas of Massachusetts and Rhode Island.
+Southcoast Health provides exceptional diagnostics for breast care patients, including breast biopsy, in Fall River, Dartmouth, and surrounding areas of Massachusetts and Rhode Island.